Nixie-clock using trigger tubes as logic elementsPieter-Tjerk de Boer, PA3FWM email@example.com

 The new clock uses trigger tubes, of the МТХ-90 type (that's in Cyrillic characters; transliterated to Latin script it's MTH-90), which are widely available as "new old stock" on Ebay.
 Trigger tubes are essentially regular neon lamps with an extra "trigger" electrode, which can be used to ignite them.
 However, in this circuit I don't use the trigger electrode.
 With the trigger electrode unconnected, these tubes have a striking voltage usually between 230 and 270 V, while their maintaining voltage is around 60 V. This large difference makes the circuit much less critical than with the NE-2 lamps, and I hope this will give the clock a long working life.

 Update May 2, 2021: so far, so good!
-A week or so after completing the clock, one ring counter became unreliable in darkness.
+A week or so after completing the clock (in December 2020), one ring counter became unreliable in darkness.
 Adding two blue LEDs helped temporarily (ambient light helps to start the ignition process of the lamps), but I needed to replace one tube to make it reliable again.
 Since then, it has been working fine.
 The schematic has been updated to show the blue LEDs, the photographs not (yet).

 How the clock worksThe main building block is a "ring counter": a set of trigger tubes (or simple neon lamps) connected such that any time, only one of them is lit, and whenever a pulse comes in, this glow moves on to the next lamp.
 Such a circuit is possible because a neon lamp requires a higher voltage to ignite ("striking voltage") than to remain on ("maintaining voltage").
 Thus, if a voltage between those two is applied to the lamp (via a resistor) it will remain in the on or off state it is in, providing a form of memory.